0xSardius/html-fund-me-fcc/README.md

 # About this Project

-1. We will use HTML / Javascript to build a front end for our project, to understand before diving in to React / Next.Js
+Simple front end interface for the hardhat fcc fund me app.

+Allows you to fund using Hardhat localhost, view balance, and withdraw.